CodeAlamin2024/DataScience-Project/README.md

 ## Deliverables
 - Python scripts for data cleaning, analysis, and modeling
 - Visualizations (profit curve, correlation plots, etc.)
-- Report or web-based visualization dashboard
+- Report
 - `requirements.txt` for dependencies
-- `README.md` (this document)
+- `README.md`

 ---

 ## Ethical Considerations
-- Data is simulated or derived from open financial sources, with no personal information.
+- My data is simulated and derived from open financial sources, with no personal information.
 - External datasets (e.g., economic indicators) will be properly cited.
 - AI tools such as ChatGPT were used for proposal structuring and documentation, with full disclosure in compliance with academic integrity policies.